Does Stress Cause Weight Gain?

 While that donut may grant instant gratification and can be enjoyed on occasion, it is likewise important to eat for health and fight off those pesky sugar cravings.

-Preparing and enjoying a well-balanced meal can instantly boost your mood, along with benefiting health in the short and long-run.
+Enjoying a well-balanced meal can instantly boost your mood, while further benefiting health in the short and long-run.
 So combat sugar cravings by acting with a positive action, along with noshing on a nutrient-rich piece of fruit.

 7. Work off stress with exercise.